Fasjeit/StrobeNet/README.md

 # StrobeNet

-This repository contains an implementation of the [Strobe protocol framework](https://strobe.sourceforge.io/).
+This repository contains an .NET Core implementation of the [Strobe protocol framework](https://strobe.sourceforge.io/).
 See [this David Wong's blogpost](https://www.cryptologie.net/article/416/the-strobe-protocol-framework/) for an explanation of what is the framework.

 **The implementation of Strobe has not been thoroughly tested.
 Do not use this in production**.